-The small Chicago area community of Mundelein, Illinois is grief-stricken after an 11-year-old girl was stabbed 40 times by her 14-year-old half-sister.
+Grief has stricken the small community of Mundelein, in the Chicago area with an 11-year-old girl being stabbed 40 times by her 14-year-old half sister.

-CNN reports that the police found the 11-year-old girl unconscious in an upstairs bedroom and in need of immediate medical attention.
-The girl later died due to the extent of her injuries.
+CNN reports that the police found the 11-year-old girl unconscious and in need of immediate medical attention.
+The girl was found upstairs in her room and she later died from the trauma.

 Her sister called the police and told them that an intruder had entered the home and attacked her sister.
 Authorities quickly placed three schools that were around the area on a lockdown.